HaxballAI/pythongame/README.md

 STEFAN MADE GAME 5 24/07/2018 13:33

 GAME 5 line 285 - made it so that players will also bounce off each other.
 STEFAN 12/07/2018 14:47

+GAME 5 fixed bug where you could push ball out of play area, and leave play area yourself, changed dimensions to map and minor changes.
+PHILIP 7/12/2018 10:06 EST (dates are gonna be a mess)